 I’ve seen it on the beach many times.
 If you didn’t know (because I didn’t), beach glass comes from discarded bottles, plates and other items thrown into the ocean.
 The sea naturally breaks, tumbles and smoothes the glass – and then it washes onto the shore.
 It’s pretty cool and I’ve seen it in tons of colors – I particularly love the blues and greens.

 For my project this month, I decided to mimic the look of beach glass on two mason jars and make decorative lanterns for my place.
 As with all of my projects for this challenge, these can be made easily inside of your home or apartment.
 I made mine on the kitchen counter.
-Here’s how I did it.
+Here’s how I made these mason jar lanterns.
 And I want to note that with any of the supplies, you can make some substitutions that can save you money – and will make this project practically free!

 Gather These Supplies